Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Over longer-distances PIA had a much greater impact on our connection speeds.
 For example, our US to Australia connection slowed down by 18%.

-This reliability is useful, as PIA consistently unblocks US Netflix, Max, BBC iPlayer, and more.
+This reliability is useful, as PIA consistently unblocks US Netflix, HBO Max, BBC iPlayer, and more.
 In contrast, Proton VPN Free doesn’t work with any streaming service, and Mullvad only unblocks a few.

 We were impressed by Mullvad’s feature-rich Linux app.

-We found Mullvad one of the easiest VPNs to use on Linux.
-Its main screen is simple, with only a few essential buttons, and its map interface was far less obtrusive than the typically cluttered designs in similar interfaces.
+Its main screen is simple, with only a few essential buttons, and its map interface is far less obtrusive than the typically cluttered designs in similar interfaces.

 Within its settings, Mullvad includes more advanced features than many Linux VPNs.
 You can customize its WireGuard protocol by port number and IP address type, and there’s even options for multi-hop and obfuscation.